wusung/TracAccessTokenPlugin/README.md

 1. Build and install the plugin
 ```
-cd plugin-src
+cd tracauthtokenplugin
 python setup.py bdist_egg
-cp ./dist/TracAdvancedSearch-*.egg <trac_environment_home>/plugins
+cp ./dist/tracaccesstoken-*.egg <trac_environment_home>/plugins
 ```

 2. Configure your trac.ini (see the Configuration section below).

 3. Restart the trac server.
 This will differ based on how you are running trac (apache, tracd, etc).

 That's it.
-You should see an Advanced Search button in the main navbar.
+You should see an Access Token menu in the your preference.